Historic Places Panel Member - Landscape

 • sharing expertise with other Panel members and Historic England staff

-• occasional day conferences and seminars to assist in Historic England\’s strategic development
+• occasional day conferences and seminars to assist in Historic England’s strategic development.

-All Panel members are expected to contribute effectively to the overall work of the Panel and will be required to demonstrate the commitment and capabilities needed.
-Please note that these positions are not remunerated, although all reasonable expenses will be reimbursed.
+All Panel members are expected to contribute effectively to the overall work of the Panel and will be required to demonstrate:

-• An understanding of Historic England\’s work, the environment in which it operates and a commitment to its aims and objectives
+• an understanding of Historic England’s work, the environment in which it operates and a commitment to its aims and objectives

-• An understanding of the value of heritage as a driver of place-shaping and economic and social regeneration
+• an understanding of the value of heritage as a driver of place-shaping and economic and social regeneration

-• Strong communication, influencing and persuading skills
+• strong communication, influencing and persuading skill

-• An ability to work constructively with fellow Panel members and wider stakeholders
+• an ability to work constructively with fellow Panel members and wider stakeholders

-• An ability to represent their own area of expertise, as well as act collegiately in Panel discussions
+• an ability to represent their own area of expertise, as well as act collegiately in Panel discussions

-• This role does not require formal qualifications or professional status beyond experience of the areas of expertise and interest outlined above.
+This role does not require formal qualifications or professional status beyond experience of the areas of expertise and interest outlined above.
 Candidates should, however, be able to demonstrate a willingness to challenge constructively, operate as part of a committee and be able to work alongside a broad range of professionals.

 #J-18808-Ljbffr